Codimension two souls and cancellation phenomena: A spectral sequence converging to

 General tools for studying homotopy groups of $F_{S^1}(\mathbb C^{q+1})$ are spectral sequences developed in~\cite{Sch73} and~\cite{BecSch}.
-To avoid additional digressions, we only use the spectral sequences described in~\cite[Sections 1 and 5]{Sch73} and the relations among them.
-These spectral sequences arise from the long exact homotopy sequences associated to standard filtrations of function spaces and certain classical Lie groups.
-In the case of $F_{S^1}(\mathbb C^{q+1})$, the filtration is given by the submonoids ${\rm Filt}^{(2p-1)}= {\rm Filt}^{(2p)}$ of functions that restrict to inclusions on the standard subspheres $S^{2q-2p+1}\subset S^{2q+1}$, where $0\leq p\leq q$; by convention, ${\rm Filt}^{(2q+1)}$ is the entire space.
-For the group $U_{q+1}$, a similar filtration is given by the standardly embedded unitary groups $U_{p}$, where $p$ runs through the same set of values.
-There is an obvious inclusion of $U_{q+1}$ in $F_{S^1}(\mathbb C^{q+1})$ which is compatible with these filtrations, and the results of~\cite[Section 5]{Sch73} relate the spectral sequences for the homotopy groups of these spaces.
-Other results in~\cite{Sch73} describe spectral sequence mappings corresponding to the stabilization maps $F_{S^1}(\mathbb C^q)\subset F_{S^1}(\mathbb C^{q+1})$.
+To avoid additional digressions, we only use the spectral sequences described in~\cite{Sch73} and the relations among them.
+These spectral sequences arise from the long exact homotopy sequences associated to standard filtrations of function spaces and classical Lie groups.
 In all cases, the terms $E^1_{s,t}$ are the relative homotopy groups $\pi_{s+t}({\rm Filt}^{(s)}, {\rm Filt}^{(s-1)})$, which turn out to be canonically isomorphic to certain homotopy groups of spheres.